Algebraic-Programming/HiCR/examples/kernel/README.rst

   // Selecting the first compute resource found auto firstComputeResource = *computeResources.begin();

-Creating an Execution State
+Creating an execution state
 ----------------------------

-The HiCR Core API defines Execution Units as a abstract description of a function or kernel for any kind of device.
+The HiCR Core API defines execution units as a abstract description of a function or kernel for any kind of device.
 In the :code:`pthreads.cpp` example, we use a lambda function to describe work to be performed in the CPU and create an execution unit around it:

 .. code-block:: C++